Mardeg/svgklondike/README.md

 ☐Internationalisation: country flags in the centre of the bottom border for translation and different card symbols

+☐Add: animate waste turning over to become the deck when it's empty, and animate flipping facedown cards

 ☐Accessibility: Left and Right handed modes